Black Youth Justice Program

 Level’s Black Youth Justice Program (BYJP) is an innovative justice education and mentorship program for Black youth aged 11 - 18.

-Increases students' knowledge of the legal system and legal issues facing Black youth in Canada
+Increases students' knowledge of the legal system and legal issues facing Black youth

 Builds positive relations between Black youth and the legal sector

-Imparts important leadership and analytical skills
+Imparts important leadership, critical thinking, and public speaking skills

 Celebrates Black-Canadian heritage, cultures, narratives, and legal systems